mentatzoe/umbra-bibliothecam/src/site/notes/Campaigns/STGM/Sandbox futures/Eva’s Journal of Definitely Not Doomed Plans.md

 - "Dragons > Liches, but Flare > Both.
 Just saying."
 - _"The Cause hoards secrets like dragons hoard gold.
 Speaking of dragons—remember: their disappearance is really what kicked it all off.
 If Flare or Owen knows anything, we _must_ extract it."
 - _"If She admits them as Guardians of the Planar Balance...
 We must succeed."_
+- Ursula is really scary, and her girlfriend is even scarier.
+The Crescent Flame are weirdos.